Call for Papers

 - Memory, Learning, Belief and Knowledge

-An issue of compos mentis: The Undergraduate Journal of Cognition and Neuroethics will be devoted to talks presented at the 2016 Michigan Undergraduate Philosophy Conference that have been revised into polished papers.
+Volume 6 Issue 1 of compos mentis: The Undergraduate Journal of Cognition and Neuroethics will be dedicated to papers presented at the 2018 Michigan Undergraduate Philosophy Conference.
 All talks presented at the conference are eligible for submission and review.
+To support the intellectual work of undergraduates, compos mentis does not charge authors publications fees.
+Accessing all compos mentis publications is free and open to the public.
+For submission formatting requirements, see the Style Guide on the C.M. web page: http://cognethic.org/composmentis

 The annual Michigan Undergraduate Philosophy Conference is organized by the University of Michigan-Flint Philosophy Club with the guidance of the Center for Cognition and Neuroethics, and is sponsored by the University of Michigan-Flint Philosophy Department.